Deferred Action for Childhood Arrivals: Virginia

-Rescission by Trump
+Rescission by Trump (first term)

 While running for president, Donald Trump declared he intended to repeal DACA on "day one" of his presidency.

-On February 14, 2017, a CNN report on the detention of 23-year-old Daniel Ramirez Medina in Northwest Detention Center, Tacoma, Washington following his arrest in his father's Des Moines, Washington home, observed that "The case raises questions about what it could mean" for the 750,000 Dreamers, who had "received permission to stay under DACA."
+On February 14, 2017, a CNN report on the detention of 23-year-old Daniel Ramirez Medina in Northwest Detention Center, Tacoma, Washington, following his arrest in his father's Des Moines, Washington, home, observed that "The case raises questions about what it could mean" for the 750,000 Dreamers, who had "received permission to stay under DACA."
 On March 7, 22-year-old Daniela Vargas of Jackson, Mississippi, another DACA recipient, was detained by ICE, further raising speculation about President Trump's commitment to Dreamers and questioning whether immigrants who speak out against the administration's policies should fear retaliation.
-Vargas was released from LaSalle Detention Center on March 10, 2017 and Ramirez Medina's release followed on March 29.
+Vargas was released from LaSalle Detention Center on March 10, and Ramirez Medina's release followed on March 29.

 On June 16, 2017, the United States Department of Homeland Security announced it intended to repeal the executive order by the Barack Obama administration that expanded the DACA program, although the DACA program's overall existence would continue to be reviewed.
 A ban on travel outside the U.S. was instituted, reversing the ability granted under Obama's executive order.